slaclab/lume-services/docs/developer/testing.md

-Mongomock used for the results database
+All services spun up using docker compose

-All unmocked services are spun up using docker-compose.
+Env variables....